pulumi/pulumi-hugo/themes/default/content/learn/creating-pulumi-programs/stack-outputs-and-references/index.md

 - [Configure the Schedule](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-create-rule-schedule.html#eb-create-scheduled-rule-schedule) to trigger the Lambda function once every minute
 - Preview and deploy your updated project code

-Once you have completed these stesp, run the `list-objects-v2` command again.
-You should now see a number of `.txt` files in your S3 bucket.
+Once you have completed these steps, wait a few minutes and then run the `list-objects-v2` command again.
+You should then see a number of `.txt` files in your S3 bucket.

 {{< details "Click here to view the complete project code" >}}